bobgeis/cljs-space-rocks/thoughts.md

 ## To Do

-* Load saved game by default
+* See if transients can improve update performance

-* Low graphics mode to possibly improve performance on slow browsers/machines.
+* Low graphics mode to potentially improve performance on slow browsers/machines.

 * Code cleaning

 * Tests & CI

-* See if transients can improve update performance

 * Spec

-* Sound effects
+* Sound effects?

 * Helper boats?